-2. Standards and Shared resources
+2. Standards

 The Parties agree to abide by a common set of operational standards and practices, as they may be developed and implemented from time to time.

-At present, these common Mercy Corps operational standards and practices include at least the following:
+At present, these common operational standards and practices include at least the following: